Call Back

 Children:

 We have in place a process to collect the date of birth for each new data subject and cross match this data variable with other demographic data to sense check the date of birth is likely to be correct.
-We do not have access to a national file of minors in Ireland or an age verification data set to suppress our data against, so we apply every physical process we can to eliminate or greatly reduce a minor entering our database.
+We do not have access to a national file of minors in Ireland but use age verification data where available to suppress our data against, so we apply every physical process we can to eliminate or greatly reduce a minor entering our database.

 Data Breaches: